luaraggio/vscode_norm/README.md

-# How to to automate the Norminette formatting tool within Visual Studio Code
+# How to use Norm formatting tool in VS Code

 Find documentation in: